PathologyDataScience/triteia/README.md

 ```

 ## Model configuration <a name="config"></a>
-`simple_triton.config` contains model configuration classes that implement backend-specific configuration options.
+`simple_triton.config` includes model configuration classes that implement backend-specific configuration options.
 These classes enable configuration of batching behavior, specification of model input/output shapes and types, and backend optimizations.
-See the Triton documentation on [model configuration](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/model_configuration.html#model-configuration) and [optimization](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/optimization.html) for more details.
+Refer to the Triton documentation on [model configuration](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/model_configuration.html#model-configuration) and [optimization](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/user_guide/optimization.html) for further details.

-Configuration classes like `PythonConfiguration` and `TensorflowConfiguration` take as inputs additional data classes that configure batching and caching behavior, hardware resources, and model input/output signatures.
+Configuration classes like `PythonConfiguration` and `TensorflowConfiguration` take additional data classes as inputs that configure batching and caching behavior, hardware resources, and model input/output signatures.

-When Triton is launched with the `--strict-model-config=false` the server will automatically configure basic information like the input/output signatures and the configuration can omit these
+When Triton is launched with `--strict-model-config=false`, the server automatically configures basic information such as input/output signatures, and the configuration can omit them.
 ```python
 from simple_triton.config import TensorflowConfig from simple_triton.model import TritonModel